jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

  df -h | grep mydatapool
 ```

 ZFS doesn't have native support for Fedora OS, seeing as they put their weight behind XFS and are even deprecating Btrfs from future RHEL releases.
-This may have something to do with Oracle and RedHat competition, as Oracle is one of the sponsors of Btrfs.
+This may have something to do with Oracle and Red Hat competition, as Oracle is one of the sponsors of Btrfs.
 A third party project called [ZFS on Linux](https://github.com/zfsonlinux/zfs/wiki/Fedora "ZFS on Linux") supports third party packages for deployment and testing on various Linux distros.
 There was even a ZFS developer port who brought [ZFS to Windows](https://github.com/openzfsonwindows/ZFSin "ZFS on Windows"), the port is mature enough to install on the latest Windows 10 systems.

 Much like LVM, ZFS native support for snapshots.
 ZFS has a series of commands such as: